zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 Let's now see the Kubernetes-native orchestration in action with a simple example using ZenML.

-The following code defines a four step pipeline that loads NumPy training and test datasets, checks them for training-serving skew with Facets, trains a sklearn model on the training set, and then evaluates it on the test set:
+The following code defines a four-step pipeline that loads NumPy training and test datasets, checks them for training-serving skew with Facets, trains a sklearn model on the training set, and then evaluates it on the test set: